Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 -	To Log in and Log Out in my profile
 -   To view individual product details
 -	To view my previous purchases
--	To change my fitness plan
+-	To buy a fitness plan
+-   To buy a products from webshop.
 -	Easily to recover my password in case I forget it
 -	Easily select quantity of a product when purchasing it